eth-applied-research-group/blog/content/post/geth-block-access-list.md

 ### BAL header generation

+For this analysis, we simulate block builder behavior by injecting BALs into existing blocks during export.
+In production, this would be handled by block builders during block construction.

 We slightly modify the block export function `ExportN` to inject BAL into the block header.
 This is done by reprocessing the block which warms up the cache, the access list is then populated by reading from the cache.

 ```go